BANGAUTOGLASS

 One of the most common questions Wagoneer owners have is whether their insurance will cover ADAS recalibration in addition to the windshield replacement itself.
 The honest answer is that it depends on your policy and carrier.
 Many comprehensive auto insurance policies do cover ADAS calibration as part of a glass claim, since it's a required part of restoring the vehicle to its pre-loss condition.
 However, coverage isn't universal, and the specifics vary.

 If you haven't started a claim yet, Bang AutoGlass can assist you with understanding the process and working through the claim.
-We can't file the claim on your behalf, but we can help make sure you understand what to ask your carrier and what documentation supports including calibration in your claim.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Several factors affect the overall cost of Wagoneer glass service — the specific trim and option packages installed on your vehicle, whether your glass includes a HUD layer, which calibration procedures are required, and whether the service is going through insurance or paid out of pocket.
 We don't provide generic price estimates because the right number depends entirely on your specific vehicle's configuration.